CUANTAM/SiGe-SLs/README.md

 SiGe_SLs.zip
-Contains Dataset for SiGe Superlattices of various periods and strains.
+Contains Dataset for SiGe Superlattices of various periods and strains with different sizes of supercells.

 SiGe_SL_16atoms.zip
 Contains Dataset for SiGe Superlattices of various periods and strains restricted to 16 atom supercell.